nt246/NTRES-6100-data-science/assignments/assignment_1.md

   now.

 - Please name your Quarto file `assignment_1.qmd`

+- Set the output format to `gfm` to produce the correct `.md` file for github rendering.

 - Pay attention to all the formatting in this file, including bullet points, bold characters, inserted code chunks, headings, text colors,